Accountable Leaders & Teams

 In order to appropriately determine if coaching is the right move for your business needs, you should first clearly understand your challenges and expectations - be very clear about what you are looking for.

-For example; are your business needs such that you require someone who will solve your problem for you or tell you how to implement a recommended solution OR do you want someone who will guide you through identifying the solution for yourself?
+For example, are your business needs such that you require someone who will solve your problem for you or tell you how to implement a recommended solution OR do you want someone who will guide you through identifying the solution for yourself?
 This is the key difference between the two professions.

 Consulting is the practice of telling or doing.
-It focuses on offering, and generally leading or delivering, specifically recommended solutions from your adviser.
+It focuses on offering, and leading or delivering, specifically recommended solutions from your adviser.

-Coaching on the other hand, focuses on the transference of understanding "how" to work through business challenges and discover solutions for yourself through very structured guidance.
+Business coaching on the other hand, focuses on the transference of understanding "how" to work through business challenges and discover solutions for yourself through very structured guidance.
 Consulting seeks to solve.